elio-1/data-scrapping/README.md

 ----------

-## About this project :moyai:
+## About this project

 I'm a student in informatic, this project is an attempt to learn the basics of data scrapping by doing, if you have any recommendation I will be very happy :)

-Cheers
+Cheers :smile: